 Provost Jonathan Sanford also commented: “The University of Dallas is pleased to partner with The Institute of World Politics, an institution which shares our same commitment to the Western intellectual tradition, academic rigor, the cultivation of civic duties, and a strong commitment to the advancement of the common good.
 We are excited for the opportunities this agreement will provide our students and graduates.”

 Benefits for University of Dallas students

-With this partnership, at least ten students and graduates of UD admitted to IWP’s Master’s degree program will receive special financial benefits, including a “partnership scholarship” awarded each semester to those who remain in good academic standing within their respective programs.
+With this partnership, at least ten students and graduates of UD admitted to IWP’s in-person Master’s degree program will receive special financial benefits, including a “partnership scholarship” awarded each semester to those who remain in good academic standing within their respective programs.
 If UD graduates enroll in IWP’s distance programs, they will receive a tuition reduction from $650 to $500 per credit hour.